preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: dashboard-example-Usage-scope.png

-The following Metrics are set for the Usage tab:
+The following Metrics are set up:

 .. image:: dashboard-example-Usage-metrics.png

 Pages settings
 ----------------
-For Pages, a section as added, and the folling tabs are set up:
+For Pages, a section is added, and the following tabs are set up there:

 .. image:: pages-tabs.png

-The settings for the tabs are similar to those used for Usage, see above.
+The settings for the tabs are similar to those for Usage, see above.

-On the Status tab, a Metrics block are placed with the following setting for Scope:
+On the Status tab, a Metrics block is placed with the following setting for Scope:

 .. image:: dashboard-example-tab-page-scope.png